-The AATS Foundation Thoracic Surgical Robotics Fellowship provides an advanced educational experience for North American general thoracic awardees and their attending surgeons to spend a two-day period at Intuitive Surgical's Atlanta, GA or Sunnyvale, CA facility to experience an advanced training course on Intuitive Surgical's da Vinci System.
+The AATS Foundation Thoracic Surgical Robotics Fellowship provides an advanced educational experience for North American general thoracic awardees and their attending surgeons to spend a two-day period at Intuitive Surgical's Atlanta, GA or Sunnyvale, CA facility to participate in a hands-on training course on Intuitive Surgical's da Vinci System.

 Applications will be reviewed by an AATS Foundation Review Committee, which will include surgeons involved in robotic surgical treatments, and graded on all aspects of the award criteria.
 The review committee will select only one awardee per institution, unless extenuating circumstances provide the opportunity to support two awardees.